 Kuwait desert tours generally run over winter from November to March when temperatures are cooler.
 Trips often stop at the famous oil fields along the way, something you’ll have seen many times in the news some years ago, and quite a sight to behold.
 When night falls it’s time to feast around the campfire, enjoying traditional local cuisine and storytelling, before turning in for the night in your new camp home.

-How to get there: Kuwait is really easy to reach with multiple flight routes available from Kuwait airways airlines.
+How to get there: Kuwait is really easy to reach with multiple flight routes available from several airlines.
 Once you’ve spent some time in Kuwait City, join a guided overnight tour into the surrounding desert.
 This can be arranged through your hotel, or via a private tour company prior to your arrival.